How to Spend 3 Days in Paris: Itinerary and Travel Tips

 - Sunset cruise on the river Seine (last departure of the evening): taking the sunset cruise allowed us to see the real City of Lights in all its glory and the glittering Eiffel Tower at 11 pm (it only glitters after dark on the hour for 5 minutes)

 The Big Bus Tour also included stops at the Grand Palace, Louvre, Orsay Museum, and views of the Place de la Concorde, and Hotel des Invalides.
-Another great option is to purchase The Paris Pass, which includes admission to over 60 attractions in Paris (Louvre, Palace of Versailles, Notre Dame, etc.), fast track entry, as well as free tickets for the hop-on-hop-off Big Bus Tour.
+Another great option is to purchase The Paris Pass, which includes admission to over 60 attractions in Paris (Louvre, Palace of Versailles, Notre Dame, etc.), fast track entry (skip the lines!), as well as free tickets for the hop-on-hop-off Big Bus Tour.

 Day 2: Palace of Versailles